-In July 2020, as the coronavirus lockdown is eased in England, the National Trust has been opening up their parks and gardens to the public, and from 13th July they have started opening up a few of their houses.
+During Summer 2020 the National Trust have been reopening up their parks and gardens to the public, with some restrictions in place due to the coronavirus pandemic.
 On a number of sites the cafes are operating on a takeaway basis, so you can have your scone with cream and jam on your visit!
 All visits must be pre-booked.
 To make a booking visit the National Trust website of the property you’re interested in and click on What’s On.
 This will lead you to the booking page.
 New slots are released each Friday.
 If you’re trying to book a weekend slot our recommendation is to be online before 8am on the Friday, a week before you’re planning to visit.

 The National Trust prides itself on being inclusive but when we were new parents (oh so many years ago now) we weren’t so sure.
 We thought they were about historic houses filled with ‘don’t touch’ items.
 We couldn’t have been more wrong.
 Nine years on and we have enjoyed many National Trust days out across the UK.
 Read on to discover more about the wonderful wide open spaces you can access and find out which houses are actually welcoming to young children.

 The National Trust was founded 125 years ago on 12 January 1895 by Octavia Hill, Sir Robert Hunter and Canon Hardwicke Rawnsley.
 They set up the Trust to look after the nation’s coastline, historic spaces, countryside and green spaces as they believed nature, beauty and history are for everyone.
 125 years on, the Trust is now the biggest conservation charity in Europe, caring for over 250,000 hectares of farmland, 780 miles of coastline and 500 historic properties, gardens and nature reserves, meaning there’s bound to be a pocket of land being looked after by the National Trust near you.